api3dao/vitepress-docs/docs/reference/ois/next/processing.md

 properties:

 - `response` - The response of the underlying data provider API call.
-In case of Airnode skipping API call, the `response` contains the output of pre-processing snippet.
+In case of Airnode skipping the API call, the `response` contains the output of pre-processing snippet.
 - `endpointParameters` - The raw (not pre-processed) endpoint parameters with the exception of reserved parameters.
 For example, if there was a parameter